Corporate Governance Guidelines

 3. Responsibilities.
 The responsibility and authority of the Committees of the Board are set forth in their respective charters.
 In general, the areas of responsibility for each committee are as follows:

-• Audit Committee – Oversees the integrity of the financial statements, the Company’s accounting and financial controls, including the independent and internal auditors, risk management policies, compliance relating to accounting and financial reporting matters, and data privacy, cybersecurity and IT risks.
+• Audit Committee – Oversees the integrity of the financial statements; the Company’s accounting and financial controls, including the independent and internal auditors; risk management policies; compliance relating to accounting, financial and climate-related reporting matters; and risk, including data privacy, cybersecurity, IT, and climate-related risks.

-• Management Development and Compensation Committee – Oversees management development and succession planning processes below the CEO and executive committee level and approves compensation for executive officers and various benefit plans for the Company as a whole.
+• Management Development and Compensation Committee – Oversees management development and succession planning processes below the Chief Executive Officer and executive committee level and approves compensation for executive officers and various benefit plans for the Company as a whole.

-• Nominating, Governance and Corporate Responsibility Committee – Oversees the Company’s corporate governance practices, director nominations, and Board, Committee, director and peer evaluations, including supports the Board in reviewing, monitoring and engaging with management on the development of climate change and environmental policies, programs, goals and progress; and oversees corporate responsibility (including corporate citizenship, charitable giving, political participation, issue advocacy and lobbying), governance of the Company’s ESG program, stockholder engagement, and the compliance and ethics program.
+• Nominating, Governance and Corporate Responsibility Committee – Oversees the Company’s corporate governance practices, director nominations and Board, Committee, director and peer evaluations; supports the Board in reviewing, monitoring and engaging with management on the development of climate change and environmental policies, programs, goals and progress; and oversees corporate responsibility (including corporate citizenship, charitable giving, political participation, issue advocacy and lobbying), governance of the Company’s ESG program, stockholder engagement, and the compliance and ethics program.

 4. Committee Charters.
 Each of the Audit, Management Development and Compensation and Nominating, Governance and Corporate Responsibility Committees shall assess the adequacy of its charter annually and recommend changes to the Board as appropriate.
 All Committees shall report regularly to the full Board with respect to their activities.